Who Qualifies for the Earned Income Tax Credit (EITC)

 - Valid for employment

-- Issued before the due date of the tax return you plan to claim (including extensions)
+- Issued on or before the due date of the tax return you plan to claim (including extensions)

 For the EITC, we accept a Social Security number on a Social Security card that has the words, "Valid for work with DHS authorization," on it.